General Dynamics–Grumman F-111B: Tactical Fighter Experimental (TFX)

 The Air Force and Navy requirements appeared to be different.
 However, on 14 February 1961, the new U.S. Secretary of Defense, Robert McNamara, formally directed that the services study the development of a single aircraft that would satisfy both requirements.
 Early studies indicated the best option was to base the Tactical Fighter Experimental (TFX) on the Air Force requirement and a modified version for the Navy.
-In June 1961, Secretary McNamara ordered the go ahead on TFX despite Air Force and the Navy efforts to keep their programs separate.
+In June 1961, Secretary McNamara ordered the go ahead on TFX despite Air Force and Navy efforts to keep their programs separate.

 The USAF and the Navy could only agree on swing-wing, two seat, twin engine design features.
 The USAF wanted a tandem seat aircraft for low level penetration, while the Navy wanted a shorter, high altitude interceptor with side by side seating.
 Also, the USAF wanted the aircraft designed for 7.33 g with Mach 2.5 speed at altitude and Mach 1.2 speed at low level with a length of approximately 70 ft.
 The Navy had less strenuous requirements of 6 g with Mach 2 speed at altitude and high subsonic speed (approx. Mach 0.9) at low level with a length of 56 ft.
 The Navy also wanted a 48 in radar dish for long range and a maximum takeoff weight of 50,000 lb.
 So McNamara developed a basic set of requirements for TFX based largely on the Air Force's requirements.
 He changed to a 36 in dish for compatibility and increased the maximum weight to approximately 60000 lb for the Air Force version and 55000 lb for the Navy version.
 Then on 1 September 1961 he ordered the USAF to develop it.

 A request for proposal (RFP) for the TFX was provided to industry in October 1961.
 In December of that year Boeing, General Dynamics, Lockheed, McDonnell, North American and Republic submitted their proposals.
 The proposal evaluation group found all the proposals lacking, but the best should be improved with study contracts.
 Boeing and General Dynamics were selected to enhance their designs.
 Three rounds of updates to the proposals were conducted with Boeing being picked by the selection board.
 Instead Secretary McNamara selected General Dynamics' proposal in November 1962 due to its greater commonality between Air Force and Navy TFX versions.
 The Boeing aircraft versions shared less than half of the major structural components.
 General Dynamics signed the TFX contract in December 1962.
 A Congressional investigation followed but did not change the selection.